-For Cruz Aleman, a senior majoring in dietetics and Spanish, community involvement is a family affair.
+For Cruz Aleman, a senior majoring in nutrition and dietetics and Spanish, community involvement is a family affair.
 The Portage, Michigan native’s grandfather emigrated from Mexico and became a leader in his community.
 That story inspires Aleman as he strives to help alleviate food insecurity, protect the environment, and improve the treatment of farm workers.

 When exploring colleges and universities, Aleman wanted a campus where he could be part of a close-knit community and still have access to the resources a larger school provides.
 His search led him to Ball State, where he is involved in the Dietetics Association, Latino Student Union, and Student Voluntary Services and feels right at home.